davidgk/blank_node/README.md

 ## Example blank project for start new stuffs

-this project use sequelize, docker , docker compose
+this project use sequelize (with postgres) , docker , docker compose

 ### To run tests